camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following command will show the deployed pods of the newly created region.

 Depending on your chosen `clusterSize` you should see that the **failback** deployment contains some Zeebe instances being ready and others unready.
 Those unready instances are sleeping indefinitely and is the expected behaviour.
-This behaviour stems from the **failback** mode since we still have the temporary **failover**, which acts as replacement for the lost region.
+This behaviour stems from the **failback** mode since we still have the temporary **failover**, which acts as a replacement for the lost region.

 For example in the case of `clusterSize: 8`, you find 2 active Zeebe brokers and 2 unready brokers in the newly created region.